aakarner/ctpp-analysis/README.md

   * Variables: Describes the factor levels used for all categorical variables.
 * **Keys to Map Lookup Files to Data.docx**
 * **Formula to Calculate Margins of Error for Zero Estimates by DSSD.docx**

 The data tables within each part contain consistent headings.

 The following text files are all pipe-delimited (y tho?):

 * **acs_2006thru2010_ctpp_table_shell.txt**: This file includes variable names cross-referenced using the table name (TBLID) and line number (LINENO).
 * **acs_2006thru2010_ctpp_flow_geo.txt**: This file includes a single GEOID column.
 Near as I can tell, it includes every *possible* flow between all units of geography for which flows are defined (see the "Geog" worksheet in 2006-2010_CTPP_Documentation for AASHTO-Oct 22 2013.xlsx).
 This means that a row is included even if there's no observed commuter flow.
 * **acs_2006thru2010_ctpp_res_geo.txt**
 * **acs_2006thru2010_ctpp_pow_geo.txt**

 I'm still trying to work out what's included in the flow lookup table, but the place-of-work and place-of-residence lookups seem to be what you'd expect -- a GEOID cross-referenced with its higher-level geographic information.

+# Scripts
+In general, the CTPP data tables are not that large, so a database probably isn't necessary for most analyses.
+But some of the flow tables are >2 gb, so to make the scripts general enough to cover all analytical possibilities, all data are read into a MonetDBLite database in the first script.
+Later scripts read necessary subsets into R to perform analysis.

+* **01-create-database.R**: Create MonetDB database and populate it with all necessary tables.
+* **02-analysis-part1.R**: Toy analysis demonstrating how CTPP Part 1 data can be extracted from the database and visualized.
+* **03-analysis-part3.R**: Use iterative proportional fitting to create synthetic tract-level flow tables stratified by mode and race/ethnicity.

+# To-do
+1. Consider uncertainty (collect and report margins of error)